 The information below is a brief summary of sector-specific climate action taken to date.

-HOV lanes – B.C.’s high occupancy vehicle or HOV lanes are open to all electric vehicles displaying an official decal, regardless of the number of passengers in the car.
+HOV lanes – High occupancy vehicle or HOV lanes in B.C. are open to all electric vehicles displaying an official decal, regardless of the number of passengers in the car.

-Conversion of vehicles – The conversion of heavy-duty vehicles and buses to compressed natural gas (CNG) and liquefied natural gas (LNG) has decreased emissions in commercial operations.
+Fuel switching – The conversion of heavy-duty vehicles and buses to compressed natural gas (CNG) and liquefied natural gas (LNG) has decreased emissions in commercial operations.
 The Greenhouse Gas Reduction (Clean Energy) Regulation allows B.C. utilities to invest in clean transportation and infrastructure by, for example, providing incentives to convert commercial fleets from higher-emitting diesel.
 To date, the regulation has lowered emissions by 75,000 tonnes.
-Programs under the GGRR are funded by the utility.
+These programs are funded by the utility.

 Renewable natural gas incentives – British Columbia is the only jurisdiction in North America to have a utility program for RNG.
 Since RNG can be used interchangeably for natural gas, the related GHG emissions reductions are significant.
 Recent enabling amendments to the Greenhouse Gas Reduction Regulation will allow utilities to expand incentives for use of RNG so that eligible customers could double their incentives if they commit to running their vehicles on 100% RNG.

 Marine bunkering centre – Recent amendments to the Greenhouse Gas Reduction Regulation will also enable utilities to increase incentives to stimulate the use of LNG to fuel large marine vessels – thereby helping to establish B.C. as a global marine bunkering centre on the west coast.
 Converting just one deep sea vessel to run on LNG instead of heavy fuel oil could reduce GHG emissions by about 93,500 tonnes per year.